JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 ```

 On the other hand, in-place functions, whose names end with `!`, may mutate the
-column vectors of the `DataFrame` they take as an argument, for example:
+column vectors of the `DataFrame` they take as an argument.
+For example:

 ```jldoctest dataframe
 julia> x = [3, 1, 2];